DesireeSteffen/amazona/README.md

 9. Mange State by a Reducer Hook
    1. define reducer
    2. update fetch data
-   3. get the state from the useReducer
+   3. get the state from the use of Reducer
 10. Add bootstrap UI Framework.
     1. npm install react-bootstrap bootstrap
     2. update App.js